Timothy C. Hain, MD•Page last modified: July 19, 2020

 Our purpose here is to talk about the ocular tracking problems exhibited by persons with RP.
 To our knowledge, no papers have been written about this subject to date.

 As patients with RP usually develop tunnel vision, they cannot see objects unless they are directly in front of them.
+This is the opposite of patients with macular damage, who can't see patients in their central vision.

-This tunnel vision makes it difficult for patients with RP to find targets that have been suddenly displaced (as in the saccade test), as well as makes it difficult for them to pursue targets, as they may "vanish" during tracking.
+This tunnel vision of RP makes it difficult for patients with RP to find targets that have been suddenly displaced (as in the saccade test), as well as makes it difficult for them to pursue targets, as they may "vanish" during tracking.

 An interesting example of this is shown in the two saccadic traces below, from patients with Retinitis Pigmentosa.